metonym/svelte-highlight/README.md

 ## Auto-highlighting

-The `HighlightAuto` component invokes the `highlightAuto` API from `highlight.js`.
+The `HighlightAuto` component uses [highlightAuto](https://highlightjs.readthedocs.io/en/latest/api.html#highlightauto) API.

-Note that auto-highlighting will result in a larger bundle size in order to infer a language.
+**Note:** auto-highlighting will result in a larger bundle size in order to infer a language.

 Prefer to specify a language if possible.